tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. image:: argentina/sales-journal.png
    :align: center
-   :alt: A AFIP POS System field which is available on Sales journals in Odoo.
+   :alt: A AFIP POS System field which is available on Sales journals in CoquiAPPs.

 Web services
 ************